rvatanme/Device-Simulation-Using-C-C-/C/README.md

 # Numerical solution of DD current equations using C Programming language
-Here the code written in C has been provided to simulate the IV curve of a one-dimensional (1d) abrupt PN diode based on DD model.
+Here the code written in C has been provided to simulate the IV curve of a one-dimensional (1d) abrupt Si PN diode based on DD model.

 The code has been devided to several parts and the comments are added to the code where ever the explanation is needed.